gadevsbr/videw-video-platform/README.md

 - Stripe subscriptions with Hosted Checkout and Billing Portal
 - local uploads, Wasabi uploads, and external embeds
 - account registration, password reset, and TOTP MFA
-- legal pages, cookie notice, and editable footer content
+- optional age gate, legal pages, cookie notice, and editable footer content
 - a multi-screen admin suite for publishing, moderation, billing, and settings
 - a lightweight web installer for shared hosting and small VPS deployments